Will a Dehumidifier Kill Mold?

 Can a Dehumidifier Remove Mold?

 A dehumidifier can, on the other hand, help to prevent mold from growing in the first place.
-Again, these machines are not perfect and do not guarantee that there will be no growth, but they can greatly reduce those chances.
+Again, these machines are not perfect and do not guarantee that there will be no growth, but they can significantly reduce those chances.

 Call Us Today!